SEMSOFT/simple-key-value-server/README.md

 ```

 ### Run client
-The client will send requests to localhost:5000 by default.
-You can also change this in the code.
+The client will read the hostname and the port from the `.env` file and send requests to them.
+The `.env.example` file is an example of `.env` file.

 The followings are the commands for sending a request from the client to the server:
 - Set a new item with (key, value):